Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 - Print the memory consumption
 - …

-## How to send a signal to an application ?
+## How to send a signal to an application?

 To send a signal to an application, multiple possibilities are available: